jax-ml/jax/docs/new_docs/201/sharding.md

 level, we can dive into mesh axis types and how Explicit and Auto modes differ.

-## Explicit sharding mode makes sharding queryable at trace-time
+## Explicit sharding mode makes sharding queryable at trace time

 In explicit sharding mode, shardings are always queryable via `jax.typeof`, even under a `jax.jit`: